The Coal Loader has a range of ongoing events and activities that you can be involved with.

 Tours normally take 90 minutes but can be shortened to suit your group's schedule.
 Maps of the adjacent Balls Head Reserve are available if you wish to take your group before or after your guided tour.

 Use this Self-guided Map (1MB), or view the interpretive signs on site to do your own walking tour.
 North Sydney Council staff are in the Genia McCaffery building during opening hours for assistance.
 Please inform Council if you are bringing a group of 10 or more for a self-guided tour.
-Call the Coal Loader Coordinator on 9936 8100.
+Call the Coal Loader on 9936 8100.

 Walk from the Coal Loader to Balls Head Reserve